SreerajThamarappilly/foxo-health-companion-app-interview-task/README.md

 This project is a production–grade FastAPI application for Foxo.Club, an AI–based health companion platform.
 It provides:
 - **Stateless Authentication & Role–Based Authorization** using JWT.
 - **PDF Report Upload**: Registered clients can upload health checkup PDFs; files are stored in AWS S3 with a custom path.
-- **Health Parameter Extraction**: Extracts and normalizes health parameters from reports (simulated) and stores key–value pairs in DynamoDB.
+- **Health Parameter Extraction**: Extracts health parameters from reports and stores key–value pairs in DynamoDB.
 - **Admin Portal**: Internal endpoints for admin users to review clients, reports, and approve/reject extracted health parameters.

 It is designed to help users track and understand their health by uploading their health checkup reports.
 The application extracts health parameters from PDF reports, and provides a admin portal to manage and review the information.
 This project is built with production-ready technologies and follows best practices using OOP, SOLID principles, and common design patterns.